phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 ## Custom Initial Load Queries

-When an entry is configured with an explicit custom initial load query using `@SpaceInitialLoadQuery` as described above, the automatic augmentation is skipped.
+When an entry is configured with an explicit custom initial load query using `@SpaceInitialLoadQuery`, as described above, the automatic augmentation is skipped.
 You can augment the query manually to match only entries for a specific partition:

 {% highlight java %}
 @SpaceClass